mathigatti/gestures2anything/README.md

 # gestures2anything

-User your webcam to identify gestures and trigger python scripts
+User your webcam to identify gestures and trigger any script

 ![Gestures identification website](imgs/website.jpg)